techidaily/site-blog-min/source/_posts/how-to-repair-a-damaged-video-file-of-vivo-y100i-by-stellar-video-repair-mobile-video-repair.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-videos.techidaily.com/new-2024-approved-pioneering-techniques-for-cross-social-video-sharing/"><u>[New] 2024 Approved  Pioneering Techniques for Cross-Social Video Sharing</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/new-swift-sketches-of-fortnite-game-screenshots/"><u>[New] Swift Sketches of Fortnite Game Screenshots</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/updated-a-comprehensive-list-top-rated-srt-translation-services/"><u>[Updated] A Comprehensive List  Top-Rated SRT Translation Services</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/updated-echoes-of-the-beginner-learning-fades-in-the-realm-of-audition-for-2024/"><u>[Updated] Echoes of the Beginner  Learning Fades in the Realm of Audition for 2024</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-leading-webinar-solutions-explored/"><u>[Updated] Leading Webinar Solutions Explored</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/2024-approved-top-5-avant-garde-creators-in-digital-media/"><u>2024 Approved  Top 5 Avant-Garde Creators in Digital Media</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/6-solutions-to-unlock-oppo-phones-if-you-forgot-password-pin-pattern-by-drfone-android/"><u>6 Solutions to Unlock Oppo Phones If You Forgot Password, PIN, Pattern</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-samsung-galaxy-s24-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Samsung Galaxy S24 | Dr.fone</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/focus-on-you-not-the-surroundings-blur-techniques-for-google-meet-success-for-2024/"><u>Focus on You, Not the Surroundings  Blur Techniques for Google Meet Success for 2024</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-realme-narzo-n53-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Realme Narzo N53 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-realme-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Realme using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-realme-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Realme using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-reno-10-proplus-5g-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Reno 10 Pro+ 5G using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-a05s-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Samsung Galaxy A05s using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-a24-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Samsung Galaxy A24 using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-a34-5g-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Samsung Galaxy A34 5G using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-m34-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Samsung Galaxy M34 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-xcover-7-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Samsung Galaxy XCover 7 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Samsung using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Samsung using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-smart-7-hd-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Smart 7 HD using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-smart-8-pro-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Smart 8 Pro using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-sony-xperia-1-v-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Sony Xperia 1 V using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-sony-xperia-5-v-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Sony Xperia 5 V using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-spark-20-proplus-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Spark 20 Pro+ using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-tecno-camon-20-pro-5g-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Tecno Camon 20 Pro 5G using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-tecno-pova-6-pro-5g-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Tecno Pova 6 Pro 5G using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-tecno-spark-20-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Tecno Spark 20 using Video Repair Utility?</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-dose-life360-notify-me-when-someone-checks-my-location-on-xiaomi-13-ultra-drfone-by-drfone-virtual-android/"><u>In 2024, Dose Life360 Notify Me When Someone Checks My Location On Xiaomi 13 Ultra? | Dr.fone</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/quick-effortless-and-free-red-eye-removal-for-ios-users/"><u>Quick, Effortless, and FREE  Red-Eye Removal for iOS Users</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://newchic.sjv.io/c/5597632/1659704/14420" target="_top" id="1659704"><img src="//a.impactradius-go.com/display-ad/14420-1659704" border="0" alt="" width="728" height="90"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1659704/14420" style="position:absolute;visibility:hidden;" border="0" />